New York, NY

 —Excellent verbal and written communication skills, and previous professional writing experience, including social media copy.

-—1-2 years experience editing texts for publication in English.
+—1–2 years experience line-editing texts for publication in English, helping writers to polish their work to meet editorial standards.

 —Proficient with Microsoft Office, content management systems (such as WordPress), and social media tools; Adobe Photoshop (or similar) skills.